 Prior to the initial investment in the company of \$25,000 by our sponsor, the company had no assets, tangible or intangible.
 The purchase price of these founder shares was determined by dividing the amount of cash contributed to us by the number of founder shares issued.
-Our initial shareholders and anchor investors will collectively own 20% of our issued and outstanding shares after this offering (assuming they do not purchase any units in this offering).
+Our initial shareholders will collectively own 20% of our issued and outstanding shares after this offering (assuming they do not purchase any units in this offering).
 If we increase or decrease the size of this offering, we will effect a capitalization, share dividend, share repurchase or redemption or other appropriate mechanism, as applicable, with respect to our founder shares immediately prior to the consummation of this offering in such amount as to maintain the number of founder shares at 20% of our issued and outstanding ordinary shares upon the consummation of this offering.
-Up to 750,000 founder shares are subject to forfeiture by our sponsor depending on the extent (if any) to which the underwriters' over-allotment option is exercised.
-In addition, if all of the anchor investors acquire all of the units for which they have indicated an interest, the anchor investors will acquire 1,250,000 of the founder shares from the Sponsor.
-Any founder shares acquired by the anchor investors will be subject to the same rights and limitations on transfer and redemption as are the founder shares held by the sponsor.
+Up to 1,125,000 founder shares are subject to forfeiture by our sponsor depending on the extent (if any) to which the underwriters' over-allotment option is exercised.